-Mesa spore suspensions are calibrated suspensions of bacterial spores appropriate for direct inoculation of products or preparing custom biological indicators for monitoring steam, ethylene oxide, dry heat, hydrogen peroxide, radiation, and other industrial sterilization processes.
-Each vial contains 10ml of suspension.
-The suspending liquid is 40% ethanol.
+Mesa spore suspensions are calibrated suspensions of bacterial spores appropriate for direct inoculation of products or preparing custom biological indicators for monitoring steam, low temperature steam, ethylene oxide, dry heat, hydrogen peroxide, radiation and other industrial sterilization processes.
+Each vial contains 10 mL of suspension.
+The suspending liquid is 40% ethanol, 29% ethanol, 20% ethanol or purified water.